-All Dutch wholly-owned associates, which are not a part of Strukton Groep, are part of the tax group for corporate income tax purposes of Oranjewoud N.V..
+All Dutch wholly-owned associates, which are not a part of Strukton Groep, are part of the tax group for corporate income tax purposes of Oranjewoud N.V.
 Consequently, the aforesaid companies are jointly and severally liable for corporate income tax liabilities of Oranjewoud N.V. and the companies forming part of this tax group.
 Within this tax group, the corporate income tax will be settled with current accounts.
-The corporate income tax is calculated by applying the current rate (2022: 25.8% and 2021: 25%) to the profit before taxes.
+The corporate income tax is calculated by applying the current rate (25.8%) to the profit before taxes.
+For the Dutch Value added tax, Oranjewoud N.V. is part of the tax group with seven Dutch entities.
 Please refer for a total overview of the applicable entities to note 31.

-As of October 29, 2010 Strukton Groep N.V. is forming a separate tax unit with the majority of its 100% domestic subsidiaries.
+As of October 29, 2010 Strukton Groep N.V. is, together with the majority of its 100% domestic subsidiaries, part of a tax group for corporate income tax and VAT in The Netherlands .
 Refer to note 31 for all entities included in the Dutch fiscal unity of Strukton Groep N.V.